North Yorkshire (district): Governance

 North Yorkshire Council has 90 councillors which elect a council leader, who in turn appoints up to nine councillors to form an executive cabinet.
-It replaces the former non-metropolitan county which had a cabinet-style council of 72 councillors.
+It replaces the former county council which had a cabinet-style council of 72 councillors.

 Geography

 The area is the largest local authority area in England.
 Larger towns and settlements include Harrogate, Scarborough, Northallerton, Selby, Skipton, Richmond, Malton, Thirsk, Stokesley, Great Ayton, Norton-on-Derwent, Catterick Garrison, Pickering, Helmsley and Knaresborough while Ripon is the only city in the area.